treyhunner/tmuxstart/README.rst

     new_window

-This session file will start a session with a Django server in the first window, open a vim browser and Django shell in the second window.
+This session file will start a session with a Django server in the first window and open a vim browser and Django shell in the second window.
-`virtualenvwrapper`_ is used via the ``workon`` command for virtualenv management::
+`Virtualenvwrapper`_ is used via the ``workon`` command for virtualenv management::

     # Go to the Django repository directory and start the session